JamTru/Terraform-Ansible-Deployment-Project/README.md

 > deploy-infra
 - The deploy-infra job in this GitHub Actions workflow is responsible for deploying the infrastructure and application on AWS.
-This job depends on the successful completion of the validate-credentials
+This job depends on the successful completion of the validate-credentials, to ensure that the deployment step doesn't fire if there are no secrets set up within the Repository.
+Note that the prior step does not validate the credentials are necessarily the same as the ones needed to SSH into the instances.
   1. Setting Up the Environment:
      - Checkout Code: Fetches the necessary code from the GitHub repository.
      - Configure AWS CLI: Sets up the AWS CLI tool with credentials retrieved from the GitHub Secrets
      - Get Public IP Address: Retrieves the public IP address of the runner machine
-     - Create SSH Public Key File: Creates a file named local_pub_key.pub in the ./terraform-infra
+     - Create SSH Public Key File: Creates a file named local_pub_key.pub in the ./terraform-infra from pre-existing key in Secrets.
      - Setup Terraform: Installs the Terraform CLI tool in the runner environment.
   2. Run Terraform
      -  Initialize Terraform: Initializes the Terraform